WASdev/azure.sso.setup/azureOidcMod.md

 # Description

-This example shows how to modify an existing Microsoft:registered: Azure:tm: app registration to add a WebSphere:tm: traditional or Liberty OIDC relying parties (RP).
+This example shows how to modify an existing Microsoft :registered: Azure:tm: app registration to add a WebSphere:tm: traditional or Liberty OIDC relying parties (RP).

 # References